Gnaaruag/hundred-days-of-code/log.md

 learnt about responsive web design and flexbox

 started working on a frontend component which uses html + css + vanilla javascript; as proof of concept

+**Day 4** - Did problems involving array implementations

+Participated in Codechef's Starters 58 (28 Sept), got promoted to division 3

+**Day 5** - Did various problems on leetcode

+**Day 6** - learned the basics of ArrayLists, Stacks and HashSets.

+Did problems to implement these data structures

+**Day 7** - Participated in leetcode's biweekly contest.